-Legal term (in official language) Legal Term (in English) Laws and Regulations where term s and Definitions Legal Definition (in English) is used Organismo Vivo Modificado (OVM) Living Modified Organism (LMO) -Law 219- 15 -Regulation RTD 53 Any living organism that posses a novel combination of genetic material obtained through the us of modern biotechnology.
-Biotecnologia Moderna Modern Biotechnology -Law 219- 15 Application of a) In vitro nuclei acid techniques, including recombinant DNA and RNA and direct injection of nucleic acids cells and organelles, and b) fusio of cells across families taxonom barriers that transcend natural, physiological, reproductive or recombination, and that are not techniques used in the selection and conventional hybridization.
-Ingeniería Genetica Genetic Engineering Law 219-15 Laboratory or industries' techniques used to alter the gene composition of organisms, so th they can synthesize higher quantities of some compounds th are already in their repertoire or form compounds entirely new, adapt to drastically different environments, etc. Frequently these techniques involve the modification of genes, so that th normal systems of sexual or asexual transmission are surpassed.
-Movimiento Transfronterizo Cross-border movement Law 219-15 Movement of a LMO from one country to another, except for w
+ns and Definitions Legal term (in official Legal Term (in English) Laws and Regulations Legal Definition (in English) language) where term is used Organismo Vivo Living -Law 219-15 Any living organism that possesses a Modificado Modified -Regulation novel combination of genetic material (OVM) Organism (LMO) RTD 53 obtained through the use of modern biotechnology.
+Biotecnologia Moderna Modern Biotechnology -Law 219-15 Application of a) In vitro nucleic acid techniques, including recombinant DNA and RNA and direct injection of nucleic acids in cells and organelles, and b) fusion of cells across families' taxonomic barriers that transcend natural, physiological, reproductive or recombination, and that are not techniques used in the selection and conventional hybridization.
+Ingeniería Genetic Law 219-15 Laboratory or industries' techniques Genetica Engineering used to alter the genetic composition of organisms, so that they can synthesize higher quantities of some compounds that are already in their repertoire or form compounds entirely new, adapt to drastically different environments, etc. Frequently these techniques involve the modification of genes, so that the normal systems of sexual or asexual transmission are surpassed.
+Movimiento Cross-border Law 219-15 Movement of a LMO from one country Transfronterizo movement to another, except for what is considered as unintentional movement.